 In trying to prioritize the news that have resonated with me lately, I put as No. 1 learning that the UK has a new minister of loneliness.
 How many times do we hear that we need to develop skills for the unknown jobs of this century?
-It never occurred to me that a job of … Continue reading Are We Alive?
-Technology May or May not have the answer.
+It never occurred to me that a job of this century would be Minister of Loneliness.
+And yet, how much needed!Continue reading “Are We Alive?
+Technology May or May not have the answer.”

 Do you have a millennial at home or at work?
 I do.
 We find article after article describing the differences between millennials and baby boomers.
 However, listening to the millennial I have at home I wonder: are we really that different?